How to Survive the GDPR: Extremely Practical Compliance Checklist

 - Set up an automatic deletion or anonymization of data with an expired retention period.

-- Appoint an employee who will be responsible for data with an expired retention period being deleted or anonymized.
+- Appoint an employee who, following data privacy compliance checklist, will be responsible for data with an expired retention period being deleted or anonymized.

 - Indicate all the purposes for which cookies are used.